10 shoulder mobility exercises and stretches for pain relief

 Return your top arm and upper body back to the starting position.
 Repeat on the other side.

-Get 100+ similar exercises for free →This also stretches out your mid back and encourages you to move your arms back and forth.
+Want expert care?
+Check if you're covered for our free program →This also stretches out your mid back and encourages you to move your arms back and forth.

 How to do it: